 See, large companies know that a single commercial during your favorite show won’t do the work.
 You will either skip the channel or you will pay zero attention to the products dancing on your screen.

 That’s why corporations put commercials everywhere: on all of the shows, banners on the streets, social media, sites, etc. Their goal is to instill their product in your brain.
 Then, the next time you go to the store and search for diapers, the product you’ll end up buying will be the one you saw previously on TV.

 This means that after a certain time, even if you don’t need a new TV, you’ll most probably get one.
 You may not need it.
 But you’ll surely get a new bigger, slimmer, slicker TV.
 That’s what happens when you see for a thousand times over how this new TV will supposedly make your Sunday’s a lot better.
 Whether we understand it or not, all commercials influence us.

 2. Social Pressure

 Your current vehicle is no longer relevant.
 You now need something better.
-You don’t actually need it, but your mind tells you otherwise.
+Well, you don’t actually need it, but your mind tells you differently.